graniticio/granitic/doc/tutorial/002-configuration.md

 ### Merging rules

-The rules by which configuration two files are merged together are specified in the Granitic reference manual, but the following example illustrates the key rules (note the configuration items are an illustration and do not relate to any specific Granitic features)
+The rules by which configuration two files are merged together are specified in the [Granitic GoDoc](https://godoc.org/github.com/graniticio/granitic/config), but the following example illustrates the key rules (note the configuration items are an illustration and do not relate to any specific Granitic features)

 <code>a.json</code>